Signalling Dynamics in Tissue Biology

 What we do

 The Sonnen lab studies how biological information is robustly transmitted via signalling dynamics in multicellular systems.
-We use two model systems: (1) mouse somitogenesis as model of development and (2) the small intestine as model of tissue homeostasis.
+Our work spans from early embryonic development to adult tissue homeostasis and disease.

-We apply technologies to perturb and quantitatively analyse the dynamics of signalling pathways, such as microfluidics and fluorescence real-time imaging.
-In addition, we complement those tools with biochemical and cell biological techniques to unravel the mechanism of dynamic signal encoding at the molecular level.
+Our approach combines cutting-edge technologies to perturb and quantitatively analyse signalling pathways, including microfluidics and real-time fluorescence imaging.
+We complement these with biochemical and cell biological methods to unravel the molecular mechanisms of dynamic signal encoding across scales – from individual cells to complex tissues.